Confidentiality and Disclosure

 What happens if I do not give my consent?

-It is your right to ask that information provided to Disability Services and Wellbeing Support Services is kept confidential, unless there is risk to self or others involved.
+It is your right to ask that information provided to the Disability Team and Wellbeing and Student Support is kept confidential, unless there is risk to self or others involved.
 However, if we cannot share information, it will make it harder for the University to make the adjustments required to facilitate your studies and your participation in university life.
 We will, however, make reasonable adjustments within the limits which the request for confidentiality imposes

 Should I disclose my disability to potential employers?

 The Student Opportunity team have produced a series of videos exploring the questions of whether to disclose a disability to a potential employer.